EthanTHoben/EthanTHoben.github.io/_pages/story-2.md

 <p align="center">
     <img width="450" height="342" src='/images/Glenn_Shelby.jpg'>
 </p>
-I am a Pennsylvainia native, but have been in Huntsville, AL ever since I started my undergrad here in 2019.
+I am a Pennsylvania native, but have been in Huntsville, AL ever since I started my undergrad here in 2019.
 The greatest benefit of living in Huntsville is that we have so many engineers its hard to find people who arnt engineers.
 This laid the foundation for one of my greates discoveries, the [Downtown Huntsville Friends of the Library](https://hmcpl.org/FOL/downtown).
 I have likely cleaned out this bookstore's STEM section multiple times now, and I have no intention of stopping.
 One of the coolest books I have found there, however, is a text called "EMP Interaction: Principles, Techniques, and Reference Data" by K. S. H. Lee.

 <p align="center">
     <img width="450" height="342" src='/images/Book.jpg'>